citrix-openstack/blogentries/Mirantis_OpenStack_Single_Server.md

 watch as your XenServer+OpenStack environment is created before your very eyes.

-Behind the scenes, quite a lot is going on
+Behind the scenes, quite a lot is going on.
+Mirantis OpenStack is installing Ubuntu on the service VMs, then installing OpenStack.
+The XenServer plugin is configuring them to work with XenServer and installing critical OpenStack XAPI plugins on the XenServer host.
+Finally, the images used to deploy to VMs (a TestVM called Cirros and a larger Fedora image used for Heat testing) are installed.

 As we've set Fuel's "public" IP range to be on the 'private' network, accessing it will need a tunnel or port forwarding.
 I tend to use an